KyleRego/KyleRego.github.io/collections/_posts/2024-12-28-part-2-of-aspnetcore-setup.markdown

 mathjax: false
 ---

-The next steps for my hobby project were to add some EF Core entities, ASP.NET Core Identity, and controllers.
+The next steps for my hobby project were to add some EF Core entities and ASP.NET Core Identity, including adding the ASP.NET Core Identity types to the EF Core model/SQLite database.

 ## The EF Core model

-I usually have an abstract entity type base that gives the class a primary key Id property for the ORM to map to the database primary key, generated as a GUID:
+I usually have an abstract entity base type that gives the derived entity classes a string Id property for the ORM to map to the database primary key, generated as a GUID:

 {% highlight c# %}
 namespace GobGuides.Model;